 4. Damgukpo Seoul

-The place that attracted people before Namyeong-dong was the neighboring neighborhood Triangle.
-There are many places that claim to be the hottest, and it can get confusing, but there is a bar you can always count on, Damgukpuk Seoul.
+The next neighborhood , Triangle, attracted people before Namyeongdong.
+There are many places that claim to be hot spots, and it can get confusing, but there is a bar that you can always count on, Damgukpuk Seoul.
 It organizes various programs such as live performances by guest DJs.
-They’re preparing for the end of the year, so keep an eye out for updates.

 📍174, Hangang-daero, Yongsan-gu (Naver map)